bensutherland/ms_oyster_popgen/README.md

 ## Setup
-1. All raw data in `02-raw` using cp or cp -l
+1. Put all raw data in `02-raw` using cp or cp -l

 2. Manually prepare a sample info file (see example file sample_information.csv).
 This must be a tab-delimited text file, but the file name is .csv.